tim-fan/festivity_maps/README.md

 Goal - given an image taken from the street at night, possibly containing a house, possibly decorated with festive lights, provide a "festivity measure" in order to sort the most festive images from the least.

 Then take this model, drive around the neighbourhood continuously taking images, and automatically detect and rank the most festive houses.
+Perhaps produce a map of the most festive areas in the neigbhborhood 📍🎅.

 <div style="display: flex; gap: 10px;">
     <img src="./doc/000000000004.jpg" alt="festive house" style="width: 49%;">